 Zelle was initially launched as the clearXchange service in 2011 by a consortium of three of the largest banking institutions in the United States – Wells Fargo, JP Morgan Chase, and Bank of America.
 The goal was to tackle the growing competition from online payment services such as PayPal and Square.

 Though clearXchange used existing bank accounts to connect customers with its network and relieve them from managing a separate account, most of its features were confusing.
-This, added with other accessibility issues, made the service reasonably difficult to use.
+Plus, several accessibility issues made the service reasonably difficult to use.

 In September 2017, Early Warning launched a new and much-improved payment service named Zelle to replace clearXchange.
 However, the latter was not completely shut down and is still available to users receiving payments from companies where Zelle is unavailable.

-Under the new management, the service was introduced to more than two dozen banks and was extensively advertised and promoted.
+Under the new management, the service was introduced to more than two dozen banks and advertised and promoted extensively.
 Moreover, Zelle’s in-app features were standardized across the participating banks to increase its user-friendliness.

 Concerns About Zelle

 Zelle is an easy way to transfer money to your family and friends accounts regardless of the bank they use.
 However, it is crucial that you only send money to known and trusted people.

 One of the major criticism Zelle has received since its rise to popularity is its lack of fraud protection and other security-related measures that prevent users from getting scammed or defrauded.
 Unlike widespread expectations, the Zelle network doesn’t yet offer security features found in its competitors, such as PayPal.

 For one thing, once you authorize a payment on Zelle after providing the recipient’s US mobile number and email address, the money transfer cannot be canceled by any means (unless the recipient has not yet enrolled in the network).
 Moreover, the participating banks and the platform itself are not legally accountable for any fund transfer by the user.